25254 Garrett Highway Suite 4

 Burglary has historically been considered a serious felony punishable by harsh penalties because it interferes with the victim’s right to feel secure in his or her own home.
 The law recognizes varying degrees of burglary, with harsher punishments for the most egregious types, including burglary of a dwelling or with the use of a firearm.
 According to Maryland law, a dwelling is a building that is intended to be used for overnight occupancy by any person.
 A storehouse is defined as a building or other structure, watercraft, barn, stable, pier, wharf, building attached to a pier or wharf, storeroom or public building, trailer, aircraft, vessel, or railroad car.
 A firearm is defined as a handgun, antique firearm, rifle, shotgun, short-barreled shotgun, short-barreled rifle, machine gun, or regulated firearm.
 The following table outlines the penalties associated with the varying degrees of burglary in Maryland:

-For more information, a free consultation is your best next step.
-Get the information and legal answers you are seeking and talk to Arnold F. Phillips by calling today.
-We serve the areas of Millersville, Cumberland, McHenry, Garrett County, and Allegany County, Maryland.
+For more information a free consultation is your best next step.
+Get the information and legal answers by Arnold F. Phillips.

 Crimes